 Follow us on LinkedIn

-Join us for Tai Chi at 2.30pm today in Shefford Community Hall.
-There's no need to book - just turn up wearing flat soled shoes and loose, comfortable clothing - if it's your first session, it's free, but our July 'try it for nothing 'promotion finishes today!
+Join us today at 2.30pm for Tai Chi in Shefford Community Hall.
+There's no need to book, just turn up wearing flat soled shoes and loose, comfortable clothing.

-Our next class is tomorrow, why not join us at 2.30pm in Shefford Community Hall.
+Our next class is tomorrow at Shefford Community Hall.
+Join us at 2.30pm in Shefford Community Hall.
 There's no need to book - just turn up wearing flat soled shoes and loose, comfortable clothing.